Aosta Valley on Sophie’s World

 Kenneth and Anne e-biking in Parco Nazionale del Gran Paradiso

 Like Gressoney Valley – and probably all over Valle d’Aosta – you might want to double check any estimates you get from locals about hiking times – else, you might be in for a surprise.
-What takes 45 minutes for an experienced local hiker, can very well take twice as long for the more casual walkers amongst us, depending on whether you’re going down or up, up, up (and you will invariably go up, up, up), and on how used you are to moving (quickly) at altitude.
+What takes 45 minutes for an experienced local hiker can very well take twice as long for the more casual walkers amongst us, depending on whether you are going down, or up, up, up (and you will invariably go up, up, up), and on how used you are to moving (quickly) at altitude.

 Eco Wellness Hotel Notre Maison

 I mentioned a family-run hotel.
 At Eco Wellness Hotel Notre Maison, sustainability is in focus all the time and everywhere.
 They have their own biomass power plant that produces electricity and heating for the entire hotel.

 Andrea demonstrating the eco properties of the hotel